masad-frost/anima-sdk/README.md

 The property `filePath` defines where the files are stored in the project, and `referencePath` defines the base path when the source references for a file (e.g., the `src` attribute from `<img />`).
 If both values are equal, you can use just `path`.

-# Publishing
+# Development

-CircleCI publishes automatically to GitHub Packages and NPM whenever a commit is merged to the main branch.
+See [`DEVELOPMENT.md`](DEVELOPMENT.md) to learn how to develop the Anima SDK itself - not how to use it on your project.